johnneijzen/John-Turtle-Programs/README.md

 Work In Progress:

 John Excavation Turtle Program (100% Passed.
-If there bugs tell me)
+If there are bugs tell me)

-John Strip Mining Turtle (40% rewriting phase)
+John Strip Mining Turtle (100% Passed.
+If there are bugs tell me)

 John Turtle Tree Farm (0%)